kiisu-dsalyss/EncryptedMeshLink/docker-architecture/monitoring/README.md

 ## Overview

-Basic monitoring and logging for Raspberry Pi deployments of VoidBridge stations.
+Basic monitoring and logging for Raspberry Pi deployments of EncryptedMeshLink stations.
 Keeping it simple and lightweight!

 ## Monitoring Approach